rob-blackbourn/jetblack-options/documentation/getting-started.md

 ## Module contents

-Almost all modules will contain a `price` function.
+Almost all modules will contain a `price` function, also called the premium or fair value.

 Given a function to calculate the price an `ivol` function will exist to calculate the implied volatility.
 This is done with a solver.